Understanding the Importance of Payroll Management

 - SOCSO Act 1969

-- Employment Insurance System Act 2017
+- Employmengt Insurance System Act 2017

-- Human Resources Development Fund Act 2001
+- Human Resource Development Fund Act 2001

 These laws outline minimum wage requirements, leave entitlements, contribution mandates, and more.